User Guide - Adaptive Pivot Table

 2. When the New Widget Prompt appears, select Advanced Configuration in the bottom left hand corner.

-3. When the Widget Editor appears, select the widget type in the top left hand corner and select the RAPID Pivot plugin.
+3. When the Widget Editor appears, select the widget type in the top left hand corner and select the Adaptive Pivot Table widget.

 Widget Overview